 Which Vaccines Have Been Approved in the US?

-In the United States, there are two vaccines that have received emergency authorization: Pfizer-BioNTech’s COVID-19 vaccine and Moderna’s COVID-19 vaccine.
-These two vaccines are being rolled out throughout the US, with a possibility of more on the way.
+In the United States, there are three vaccines that have received emergency authorization: Pfizer-BioNTech’s COVID-19 vaccine, Moderna’s COVID-19 vaccine, and the most recent Janssen/Johnson & Johnson COVID-19 vaccine.
+These three vaccines are being rolled out throughout the US, with a possibility of more on the way.

-According to the CDC, there are three more vaccines that are undergoing Phase 3 Clinical Trials and may get emergency authorization in the near future depending on their success.
-These vaccines in Phase 3 trial are the AstraZeneca’s COVID-19 vaccine (this vaccine has already been approved in India, Mexico and the UK), Janssen’s COVID-19 vaccine, and Novavax’s COVID-19 vaccine.
+According to the CDC, there are two more vaccines that are undergoing Phase 3 Clinical Trials and may get emergency authorization in the near future depending on their success.
+These vaccines in Phase 3 trial are the AstraZeneca’s COVID-19 vaccine and Novavax’s COVID-19 vaccine.

 As more people are learning about the vaccine, let’s take a moment to explore each approved vaccine, what to expect, and it’s effectiveness: